poiley/rinzler/docs/setup/01-installation-guide.md

 ## Important Notes

+- **DO NOT USE kubectl apply DIRECTLY** - Let ArgoCD manage all deployments
 - All services use existing Docker volumes via hostPath - no data migration needed
 - Services are configured identically to Docker deployments
 - GPU support enabled for Plex transcoding
 - Clean URLs without suffixes (no more /sonarr, /radarr, etc.)
 - Can run K8s and Docker side-by-side during migration

+## GitOps Best Practices

+### \u2705 DO:
+- Make changes by editing YAML files and pushing to Git
+- Use ArgoCD UI to monitor sync status
+- Let ArgoCD handle all deployments
+- Use Git history for rollbacks

+### \u274c DON'T:
+- Run `kubectl apply -f k8s/service/` manually
+- Edit resources directly with `kubectl edit`
+- Delete resources with `kubectl delete`
+- Make changes outside of Git

 ## Next Steps